iacob28/Bash_SSH_Script/README.md

 # Bash_SSH_Script
-**This is a bash script to manage multiple linux servers for an easy connection to a specific server**
+**This is a bash script to manage multiple linux servers for an easy connection over ssh to a specific server**

 ## 1. You must to grant **execute** right for the script to run in the terminal :